hugo-ribaud/bumb-buddy/memory-bank/progress.md

 ### Phase 3: Secondary Features (Medium Priority)

-- Appointment scheduling and reminders (link with Dotcolib for france, find the alternative for other countries)
+- Appointment scheduling and reminders -
 - Preview of the foetus size (comparaison to fruits with image) to enhance the timeline UX/UI
 - Content management for pregnancy information
 - Push notifications